mcsimenc/GenomicsScripts/README.md

 * `gffRemoveScafPart.py`: remove features in a GFF3 file whose coordinates
 * `gffRenameScafs.py`: rename scaffolds in a GFF3 file per a two-column map

+### FASTA scripts
 * `extractFastaSeqs.py`: extract a subset of the sequences in a FASTA file
+* `gff2fasta.py`: extract sequences from a FASTA file based on coordinates in a GFF3 file, using the value from a specified key in the GFF3 attributes column